Pete's Walks - Cadmore End, Horsleys Green, Twigside Bottom (page 2 of 4)

 The footpath continuing from Thirds Wood

-When the bridleway crossed a street in Horsley's Green (there was a large new residential development to my left, on the site of the former Wycliffe centre) I turned right and followed the street to its end (this was new to me).
+When the bridleway reached a street in Horsley's Green (there was a large new residential development to my left, on the site of the former Wycliffe centre) I turned right and followed the street to its end.
 I then turned right along a lane through the village.
-Just after a bend to the right, I took a path on the left that went down a surfaced track or drive (I was now on a path I'd walked once before, in the opposite direction).
+Just after a bend to the right, I took a path on the left that went down a surfaced track or drive.
 Through a gate, I went half-left across a corner of a paddock and then continued in the same direction across a large meadow to reach East Wood.

 The lane in Horsleys Green